Robert Williams (architect): Social campaigning

-Williams was a fervent socialist and counted socialist politicians Keir Hardie and Frank Smith as friends.
+Williams was a fervent socialist and counted left-leaning politicians Keir Hardie and Frank Smith as friends.
 Williams's daughter, Margaret Travers Symons, became Hardie's secretary.
-A suffragette she became the first woman to speak in the House of Commons after bursting into the chamber during a debate.
+A suffragette, she became the first woman to speak in the House of Commons after bursting into the chamber during a debate.

 Williams stood unsuccessfully for a seat as county councillor for Woolwich in the 1898 London County Council election.
 He was successful in winning a seat at Lambeth North in the 1901 London County Council election, representing the Progressive Party.
 As a councillor Williams pressed for the LCC to adopt more stringent housing standards, including adopting the Fabian Society's "three rooms and a scullery" minimum.
 The LCC did not agree with all his proposals but did undertake to reject one-room tenements in favour of multi-roomed, self-contained flats.
 Williams was a member of the Independent Labour Party and sat on the executive committees of the Land Nationalisation Society and the London Reform Union.

 Williams published a series of booklets on the living conditions of the poor and on building reform.
-He lamented the poor living conditions of miners, despite the fortunes made by the mine owners.
+He lamented the low quality of miners' housing, despite the fortunes made by the mine owners.
 Williams published a book, The Collier's House or Every Collier his own Architect, in 1893 (in English and Welsh) containing drawings showing improved housing for coal miners, particularly in the Welsh Valleys.
 He also wrote on conditions in London, publishing London Rookeries and Collier's Slums: a Plea for More Breathing Room in 1893 and More Light and Air for Londoners - the Effect of the New Streets and Buildings Bill on the Health of the People in 1894.
 Williams wrote The Face of the Poor or the Crowding of London's Labourers in 1897 and, with socialist politician Fred Knee, The Labourer and His Cottage in 1905.
 Williams' cottage designs were unusual for the time in showing internal toilets, at a time when outdoor privies were the norm.
 In 1906 he published Bond in Brickwork.